What we know about the Baltimore bridge collapse - KESQ

 Is there a hazmat risk?

-A senior hazmat investigator from the National Transportation Safety Board looking at the cargo and cargo manifest identified 56 containers of hazardous material, Homendy said Wednesday.
+An NTSB senior hazmat investigator identified 56 containers of hazardous material, Homendy said Wednesday.

-“That’s 764 tons of hazardous materials — mostly corrosives, flammables, and some miscellaneous hazardous materials, class nine hazardous materials, which would include lithium ion batteries,” Homendy said at a news briefing.
+“That’s 764 tons of hazardous materials — mostly corrosives, flammables, and some miscellaneous hazardous materials, class nine hazardous materials, which would include lithium ion batteries,” Homendy said.

-Some of the hazmat containers “were breached,” she said, adding that sheen was seen on the waterway.
+She said some of the hazmat containers “were breached” and that sheen was seen on the waterway.

+The US Coast Guard detected an oil sheen on the water near the wreckage on Tuesday, but the source of the fuel had not been determined, USCG Petty Officer Kimberly Reaves said.

 There is no hazmat threat to the public, Coast Guard Vice Adm.
 Peter Gautier said Wednesday.